-The Nerf Rival Kronos is a compact but effective little blaster to add to your collection of Nerf guns.
+The Nerf Rival Kronos XVIII-500 is a compact pistol-style blaster with a smooth priming mechanism and excellent performance.
 Named after the Greek God of Time, the Kronos will stop the clock with its sweet design.

-So let me speed through and give you my top 3 features of this blaster, and why I think this may be the pistol that you have been holding out for from the RIVAL series.
+In this review of the Rival Kronos, I will guide you through the top 3 features of this blaster, and why I think this may be the pistol you have been holding out for from the Rival series.

 What Is the Nerf Rival Kronos?

-The Nerf Rival Kronos XVIII-500 was released in 2018 by Hasbro, and is a spring action blaster.
-As I mentioned before it’s quite a small and compact pistol within the Rival series which Nerf started releasing back in 2015.
+The Nerf Rival Kronos XVIII-500, a compact spring-action blaster, was released by Hasbro in 2018.
+This is indeed quite a small pistol within the Rival series, which Nerf started releasing back in 2015.

 As expected, the Kronos fires only in single-fire mode, with a firing capacity of 5 High-Impact Nerf rounds that are held in a spring-loaded internal magazine.

-In the packaging, you will find the blaster and 5 rounds.
-There are a few color variations available including Red and Blue, as well as special edition Deadpool and Phantom Corps Sets, if you’re looking for a special version.
+In the packaging, you will find the blaster and five rounds.
+There are a few color variations available, including Red and Blue, as well as special edition Deadpool and Phantom Corps Sets, if you’re looking for a more exclusive version.

 Here’s my take on the small yet fun Nerf Kronos.